JorTurFer/EasyWakeOnLan/README.md

 # EasyWakeOnLan

-This is a little example of the usage of WakeOnLan that can be usable by including the reference to WakeOnLan.dll
+This is a little example of the usage of EasyWakeOnLan that can be usable by including the reference to EasyWakeOnLan.dll

 ## Usage
 ```cSharp